Print job

 In computing, a print job is a file or set of files that has been submitted to be printed with a printer.

 Jobs are typically identified by a unique number, and are assigned to a particular destination, usually a printer.
 Jobs can also have options associated with them such as media size, number of copies and priority.

 A Print Job is a single queueable print system object that represents a document that needs to be rendered and transferred to a printer.
 Printer jobs are created on specific print queues and can not be transferred between print queues.

 Components

 Job Id: Uniquely identifies the print job for the given print queue.

 Spool file: It is responsible for the on-disk representation of data.

 Shadow File: It is responsible for the on-disk representation of the job configuration.

-Status: We can this in three parts :
+Status: We can describe this in three parts: